French Toast Iced Latte (Cozy, Creamy & Shockingly Easy)

 Common Mistakes to Avoid

-- Using hot coffee: This melts ice too quickly and ruins the texture.
+• Using hot coffee: This will melt the ice too fast and destroy the texture.

-- Over-sweetening: This drink shines when it’s balanced, not sugary.
+• Over-sweetening: This drink shines when it is not sweet, but moderated.

 When This Drink Is Perfect